The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 The Queen whirled around.
 "Who's there?" she said.

-"Look here," said the voice again.
-Was it coming from—?
-But that was impossible.
-The Queen faced the looking glass.
-Her had somehow changed.
-It was smirking at her.
-The mirror spoke, with a voice that was vacant and masculine: "The princess is the fairest in all the land," it said.
-"Her lips as red as blood, her hair as black as ebony, and her skin as white as—"
+"The princess is the fairest in all the land," it said.
+"Her lips as red as blood, her hair as black as ebony, and her skin as white as snow."

 "She's more than beautiful!" said the mirror.
 "She is beauty itself.
-But you age.
-The years lie more heavily on you each day.
+But you?
+You age.
+The years lie more heavily on you every day.
 Why would the fairest girl in all the land ever love an aging matron who will visit the grave before her time?"

 "You're right," said the Queen.
-She chewed her fingernails.
+She chewed her fingernails and paced.

-"But if you were to become more beautiful," said the mirror, "become the fairest of them all, then she would not be able to resist you.
+"But if you were to become more beautiful," the mirror continued, "the fairest of them all, then she would not be able to resist you.
 She would throw herself at your feet."

-"There are powers beyond the kin of mortals, but still not entirely beyond your reach," said the mirror.
+"There are powers beyond the kin of most mortals that you may yet call upon," said the mirror.

-The Queen stopped pacing.
-Then she ran to the corridor and cried for the sentries again.
-She didn't bother waiting for one to kneel before barking out, "The execution in the township, is it over yet?
+At first the Queen didn’t know what this meant.
+Then, the realization coming to her, she ran to the corridor and cried for the nearest sentry.
+She didn't bother waiting for the man to kneel before demanding, "The execution, is it over?
 Is the witch woman dead?"

 "I don’t know, your majesty."

-The Queen flew to her desk, unrolling parchment and scratching a quill across it as fast as she could.
+The Queen flew to her desk, scratching a quill across parchment as fast as she could.
 She set the royal seal on the pardon and handed it, wax still dripping, to the sentry.
-"Go into town as fast as you can.
+"Go as fast as you can.
 Bring that woman to the castle, and dally for nothing!"

-The man left in such a hurry that he did not salute.
+The man left in such a hurry that he didn’t even salute.
 The Queen paced some more.
-Her reflection watched her with a coy smile on its lips.
+Her reflection watched her with a smile.
 After an hour they brought the prisoner in, an old crone with not a tooth in her head.
-The witch tried to curtsy, but her knees would not bend and she fell down instead.
-The Queen sent the sentries away, and the two were alone together.
+The witch tried to curtsy, but her knees wouldn’t bend properly after a week in shackles.
+The Queen sent everyone else away, and the two were alone together.

 The witch seemed at a loss.